crash-predict/crash-predict/README.md

 # Mins Prediction App

 ## Overview
-The **Mines Prediction App** is a powerful tool designed to enhance your gaming experience by providing real-time predictions for the Mines game.
+The **crash Prediction App** is a powerful tool designed to enhance your gaming experience by providing real-time predictions for the crash game.
 Available for Windows, iOS, and Android, this app uses advanced algorithms to predict outcomes, helping you make more informed decisions during gameplay.

 ## Features
-- **Real-Time Predictions:** Get accurate and timely predictions for the Mines game.
+- **Real-Time Predictions:** Get accurate and timely predictions for the crash game.
 - **Cross-Platform Availability:** Available on Windows, iOS, and Android.
 - **User-Friendly Interface:** Easy to navigate and use, even for beginners.
 - **Regular Updates:** The app is regularly updated to improve prediction accuracy and add new features.